totalspectrum/spin2cpp/README.md

    else
      r := c
 ```
+The parentheses around the condition (`a` in this case) are mandatory, to avoid ambiguity with the random number operator ?.

 (3) @@@ operator: the @@@ operator returns the absolute hub address of a variable.
 This is the same as @ in Spin code, but in PASM code @ returns only the address relative to the start of the DAT section.
 Note that due to implementation issues @@@ works in C/C++ output only if --gas is given.